mahlodi-makobe/mahlodi-makobe/README.md

 🌍 Passionate about ensuring Africa's inclusion in the global data science conversation.
 I’m committed to improving statistical literacy and infrastructure in under-resourced communities — starting in South Africa.

-💬 A multilingual learner improving my proficiency in Spanish, French, Italian, Portuguese, German, and Latin.
+💬 A multilingual learner improving my proficiency in Spanish, French, Italian, Portuguese, German, Greek and Latin.
 I speak English and SePedi fluently, and Afrikaans  at an intermediate level.

 🏡 Part-time Property Practitioner handling property evaluations, sales, and marketing strategies.

 📽️ I create beginner-friendly data science content and tutorials via my project: **Mahlodi Masters AI** — coming soon to YouTube, LinkedIn, and TikTok.

-💪 Fitness enthusiast (aka L.T.
-Barbie) with a background in strength training, rowing, and sports science.
+💪 Fitness enthusiast who enjoys in strength training, rowing, and swimming.
 I'm bouncing back from Achilles surgery and rebuilding strength with intention.

 📫 Connect with me:
 - 🌐 [Linktree](https://www.linktr.ee/Mahlodi_Makobe)